trickster0/OffensiveRust/README.md

 - [EDR Detector](https://github.com/trickster0/EDR_Detector) - Detects the EDRs of the installed system according to the .sys files installed
 - [Lenum](https://github.com/trickster0/Lenum) - A simple unix enumeration tool

-## Projects in Rust that can be hepfull
+## Projects in Rust that can be helpful

 - [houdini](https://github.com/yamakadi/houdini) - Helps make your executable self-delete